 For me, nothing is as naughty as Nutella, which I eat with a spoon, straight from the jar.
 No need to mess around.
 This Champagne shooter is a small liquorish tribute to my sweet indulgence: chocolate and hazelnut liqueurs tempered with the bright-eyed, winking sparkle of Champagne.

-Entries tagged with 'New Year's Eve Champagne cocktails'
+'New Year's Eve Champagne cocktails' on Serious Eats

 This renovation of the classic black currant French Champagne cocktail is triple-spiked: Champagne, crème de mure (a blackberry liqueur), and berry vodka are tempered with a purée of fresh blackberries.
 As you drink, the buoyant blackberry descends lower into your flute; how apropos.